-This is not a tutorial of the smart routines, but I’d like to give you some more ideas how to enjoy creating a smart home.
+This is not a tutorial on smart routines, but I’d like to give you some more ideas on how to enjoy creating a smart home.

 If you haven’t explored your smart assistant even just the Google Assistant on your phone or Alexa, they have a feature called routines.
 You can set it up the way you want your smart stuff to work according to your needs.

 When I was starting with all these I created a few routines for my Alexa.
-Where it will ask my son if he’s done brushing his teeth at 9 PM.
-I told him to say Goodnight to Alexa once he’s done.
-Whenever Alexa hears the goodnight, It will start changing the light and playing sleep music from my connected Spotify account.
+Where I will ask my son if he’s done brushing his teeth at 9 PM.
+I told him to say Goodnight to Alexa once he was done.
+Whenever Alexa hears goodnight, It will start changing the light and playing sleep music from my connected Spotify account.